 Squirrels must maintain their ever-growing incisors.
-As these teeth grow, they must gnaw on something to keep them from becoming too long and getting in the way which could cause a slow and painful death from malocclusion.
+As these teeth grow, they must gnaw on something to keep them from becoming too long and getting in the way, which could cause a slow and painful death from malocclusion.

-The fiber in the bark acts like a toothpaste and helps remove plaque. — helping to clean and condition the squirrels’ teeth.
+The fiber in the bark acts like toothpaste and helps remove plaque. — helping to clean and condition the squirrels’ teeth.

-When squirrels are under stress, their bodies release hormones that can actually damage their teeth.
+When squirrels are under stress, their bodies release hormones that can damage their teeth.
 Chewing on bark may help relieve some of this stress and protect their teeth.